Correlating Cross-Iteration Noise for DP-SGD using Model Curvature: Discussion and Limitations

 \section{Discussion and Limitations}

-We propose \techname, which improves the quality of cross-iteration noise correlation through model curvature.
-Although \techname achieves non-trivial accuracy improvements over \dpsgd and \ftrl baselines, we recognize a few limitations of this work that require further study.
+We propose \techname, which improves the quality of cross-iteration noise correlation through model curvature information.
+Although \techname achieves non-trivial accuracy improvements over SOTA baselines, we recognize a few limitations that require further study.

-\paragraph{Public Data Dependence} The effect of public-data choice on the quality of the learned noise correlation remains insufficiently understood.
-In~\Cref{sec:pubdata}, we report small-CNN evidence that (i) Hessian spectra computed on different vision datasets “look similar”, and (ii) using TinyImageNet as public data improves accuracy for chest X-ray.
-A plausible explanation is that the bulk of the Hessian spectrum is induced primarily by model curvature rather than data-dependent loss curvature; consequently, for a fixed architecture, loss function, and suitably chosen parameter point, Hessian spectra across datasets can appear qualitatively similar.
-However, we do not yet have a formal analysis to support it, and it is unclear whether the observation holds beyond these specific settings (e.g., language or structured/tabular domains).
-Further theoretical and cross-domain empirical work is needed to characterize when public data choice matters for noise-correlation quality.

-\paragraph{Eigenvalue Approximation} The effectiveness of the Hessian eigenvalue approximation technique introduced in~\Cref{sec:curve} remains insufficiently explored.
-As it is orthogonal to the main contributions of this work, our validation has so far been limited to (i) qualitative comparison with ground-truth spectra on small CNNs, and (ii) indirect evidence from training accuracy when incorporated into our method.
-We believe, however, that this technique has broader potential in other areas that rely on Hessian spectral information.
-To support such applications, its accuracy on larger-scale models must be systematically evaluated.
-Moreover, its stability with respect to the endpoint eigenvalue, $(p_+, \mu_{p_+})$, requires deeper theoretical and empirical understanding.